 LAURA WRIGHT, Extended Day Director

 Laura Wright was born and raised in Lynchburg, VA, where most of her family still gathers for mini-reunions during the year.
 She got her BA from Mary Washington College and began teaching sixth grade, followed by many years of substituting while raising three daughters.
 Twelve years as a fifth grade Science and Language Arts teacher proved to be some of her hardest and most rewarding years of teaching thus far.
-She and her teacher- husband, Bill, have lived on a small boxwood and Christmas tree farm in Ada for 30 years and still claim to have the best view of Big Cobbler Mt.
-Presently, Laura is working on completing her AMI Certification as a Primary Assistant.
+She and her teacher-husband, Bill, have lived on a small boxwood and Christmas tree farm in Ada for 30 years and still claim to have the best view of Big Cobbler Mountain.
+Laura is an AMI certified Primary Assistant.
 She loves observing and working with children of all ages.
 Hammock reading, visiting family, and dancing to her own beat keep her happy.

 KAY FRANK, Primary and Extended Day Assistant